alandmoore/wcgbrowser/README.rst

 silent                 False              When True, WCGBrowser will print immediately without showing the printing dialog box. orientation            "portrait"         Specifies printing in portrait or landscape orientation. size_unit              "millimeter"       Specifies what unit of measure used by the paper_size and margin variables.
-Can be "millimeter", "point", "inch", "pica", "didot", "cicero", or "devicepixel". margins                (printer default)  Specifies the printer margins as a list in the form: [top, bottom, left, right].
+Can be "millimeter", "point", "inch", "pica", "didot", "cicero", or "devicepixel". margins                (printer default)  Specifies the printer margins as a list in the form: [left, top, right, bottom].
 Example: [5, 3.5, 6, 2.4].
 Units are specified by the size_unit variable. paper_size             (printer default)  Specifies the paper size as a list in the form: [width, height].
 Example: [500, 650.5].
 Units are specified by the size_unit variable. resolution             (printer default)  Specifies the printer's resolution in ppi (pixels per inch). mode                   "screen"           Sets what resolution the printer will use, "screen": the screen's resolution (the default) or "high": the printer's maximum resolution